-The filling complements the cake layers and frosting so well, and the flavour of the white chocolate really stands out.
+The filling complements the cake layers and frosting so well, and the flavor of the white chocolate really stands out.

 Espresso Swiss Meringue Buttercream

-This is one of my all-time favourite buttercreams.
-I love coffee flavoured desserts, and this buttercream is so good you’ll be eating it with a spoon!
+This is one of my all-time favorite buttercreams.
+I love coffee flavored desserts, and this buttercream is so good you’ll be eating it with a spoon!